hussein-hh/proto-api/README.md

 ---

-## Results Domain
+## Results

 The `Results` domain is the core of the application, housing the AI-powered functionalities that drive meaningful insights.
-It is composed of three **logical subdomains**:
+It is composed of four **logical subdomains**:

 - **UI Architecture (`ui-subdomain`)**
 - **User Behavior Analytics Architecture (`uba-subdomain`)**
 - **Web Metrics Agent (`webmetrics-subdomain`)**
+- - **AI Chat (`chat-subdomain`)**

-> Note: These subdomains are **behavioral**, not structural.
+> Note that these subdomains are **behavioral**, not structural.
 The file organization does not reflect this split directly.
+Rather, they are reflected in the workflow of the agents (as will be dwmonstrated later.)

+The strcuture of this domain's directiry is as follows:

 ```
 Results/
 ├── LLMs/
-│   ├── agents.py      # Defines agent logic
+│   ├── agents.py      # Defines the agents
 │   └── prompts.py     # Stores prompts for each agent
 │
-└── views.py           # Wraps agents into API endpoints
+└── views.py           # Wraps agents into API endpoints and orchestrate them
 ```

 ### Agent Workflow

 Each agent is defined in `agents.py` and its corresponding prompt is written in `prompts.py`.
 After an agent is created, it's exposed through an endpoint in `views.py`.
 Once all agents are tested independently via Postman, they are orchestrated together into a coherent flow to fulfill the purpose of their respective subdomain.
+Below is a breakdown of those subdomians:

 ---